launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/jira.md

 Now that the Jira app is configured, you can connect feature flags to Jira issues.
 <Callout intent="info">
-  <Callout.Title>Enable the release panel</Callout.Title>
+  <CalloutTitle>Enable the release panel</CalloutTitle>
-   <Callout.Description>The Jira issue view, which contains the release panel, is a per-user setting.
+   <CalloutDescription>The Jira issue view, which contains the release panel, is a per-user setting.
 If it is off, the release panel does not appear.
-To learn more, read [Jira's documentation](https://confluence.atlassian.com/jiracorecloud/the-new-jira-issue-view-938040503.html).</Callout.Description>
+To learn more, read [Jira's documentation](https://confluence.atlassian.com/jiracorecloud/the-new-jira-issue-view-938040503.html).</CalloutDescription>
 </Callout>

 ## Creating a new feature flag from a Jira issue